The Building Type you choose for your Barndominium can affect your Barndo plans in many ways!

 - Wood decking sub-floor for your 2nd story.

-If cost is a major reason you want a two story Barndominium, consider contacting your local contractors to give you an idea of these additional costs.
+If cost is a major reason you want a 2 story Barndominium, consider contacting your local contractors to give you an idea of these additional costs.

 Steel or Wood Structure?

-The most commonly used structures for Barndominiums are either a metal or wood.
-The structure provide support for the roof and exterior wall framing of your building.
+The structure frame materials for Barndominiums are metal or wood.
+The structure provides support for the roof and exterior wall framing of your building.

-Will you construct it or can you find a company who does?
+Will you construct it or can you find a company that does?

 If you are considering doing it yourself think about the equipment you will want to have handy to get up high enough for the truss placement and what will elevate the trusses for you.
 If you don’t know anyone locally who has constructed one reach out on the internet for people who have so you can ask about their experience.

 If you are considering a kit building get a list of customers in your area you can interview and hopefully view the building.
 You will want to see the width of the columns as well as if the columns bend inward where they attach to the trusses.
 If they bend inward that will affect your ceiling height or be framed around and thus stick out into your living area.